Jessye Norman remembered as force of nature at Met memorial

 Sopranos Renée Fleming, Latonia Moore, Lise Davidsen and Leah Hawkins sang tributes along with mezzo-soprano J'Nai Bridges and bass-baritone Eric Owens that were mixed among remembrances of family and friends, dance performances of the Alvin Ailey American Dance Theater and video of Norman's career.

+"Yankee Stadium is the house that Babe Ruth built and welcome to this house that Jessye Norman built," Met general manager Peter Gelb said.
+"Of course Jessye wasn't alone in filling this hallowed hall with her glorious voice.
+She was joined by rather important voices, from Leontyne Price to Luciano Pavarotti, but in her operatic prime in the '80s and the 90s, her majestic vocal chords reigned supreme in the dramatic soprano and the mezzo range.
+Like Babe Ruth, who swung for the fences, Jessye swung for standing room in the family circle, and she always connected."

 Norman's celebration took place shortly after a memorial to actress Diahann Carroll at the Helen Hayes Theater, about a mile south.
-On Thursday, author Toni Morrison was memorialized at the Cathedral Church of St. John the Divine.
+On Thursday, author Toni Morrison was memorialized at the Cathedral Church of St. John the Divine, a trio of black Americans who were leaders in their fields.

-Actress and playwright Anna Deavere Smith called them “three monumental women who carried through and offered a bounty of gifts to the world.”
+"Three monumental women who carried through and offered a bounty of gifts to the world," actress and playwright Anna Deavere Smith said.

+Smith recalled signing letters "Little Sis" to Norman's "Big Sis."
+She remembered travelling to Norman's performances around the world, focusing on one at the Festival de Musique de Menton on the French Riviera, near the Italian border.
+Organizers had arranged to stop traffic to clear the air for Norman but fretted over a train, asking whether Norman preferred they slow it down to lower the noise level in exchange for a lengthier time the noise would be audible.

+"When the train came through Menton and Jessye was hitting the high note, I heard Jessye.
+She sang through it," Smith said.
+"Until this morning, this very morning, I thought Jessye's voice simply overrode that train.
+I don't think so anymore.
+Now I understand that Jessye Norman had the ear, the timing, the love of song, the risk to share and the will to sing through — and with — the roaring train.
+In the same way, she integrated several musical histories to grace the world with the power of her voice."

 Commented